 White tea has the simplest processing method of all six categories of tea.
 Traditionally, the freshly picked buds or leaves are slowly dried in the sun.
 As a result, the enzymes are not killed as in green tea, and a slight oxidation occurs.
 In the end, the tea is refined over charcoal.
 Thus white tea is a slightly oxidized tea and can also mature over the years.

-There are three major qualities of white tea.
-The noblest, Baihao Yinzhen (silver needles) contains only buds.
+There are three major grades of white tea.
+The noblest, Bai Hao Yin Zhen (silver needles) contains only buds.
 Bai Mudan (White Peony) comes in several variations, with buds and 1-3 open leaves.
-Shoumei includes larger leaves and no buds; it exhibits a fuller flavor.
-White tea is usually always picked by hand.
+Shou Mei includes larger leaves and no buds; it exhibits a fuller flavour.
+White tea is usually picked by hand.

 White tea and health

 Since ancient times, the Traditional Chinese Medicine (TCM) has associated white tea with beneficial and healing effects.

 In Bencao Gangmu, a classic on Chinese herbal medicine from the Ming Dynasty (16th century), there is already an entry about the excellent health benefits of white tea.
 This explains the famous Chinese proverb on white tea: "It is tea in the first year, medicine after 3 years, and a treasure after seven years."
 In contrast to Pu'er and Oolong, white tea is probably the only tea we know of that was also aged in ancient times and increased in value over the years.